 Factors to Qualify for a Mortgage

-If you’re ready to buy a home, and you’ve decided what type of property you’re looking for, you’ll want to consider many of the same factors needed to secure a first mortgage.
+If you’re ready to buy a home, and you’ve decided whether you’re looking for a vacation home or a rental property, you’ll want to consider many of the same factors needed to secure a first mortgage.
 Utilizing a home affordability calculator can be important when understanding how much home you can afford.

 Debt-to-income ratio: Your debt-to-income (DTI) ratio is a measure of how much debt you carry each month compared to your monthly income.
 If you have $2,000 a month in debt payments and make $6,000 a month in income, your DTI is $2,000/$6,000, or 33%.
 If your DTI is too high, lenders are less likely to give you a mortgage, or you may not be able to secure a mortgage with favorable terms.
-The DTI required by your lender can vary based on factors such as your credit score, type of home, and the size of your down payment.
+The DTI required by your lender can vary based on factors such as your credit score, type of home, and the size of your down payment but most lenders like to see a DTI of no more than 43% for a second home purchase.

 One way to get your DTI low is by paying off old debts and avoiding taking on new ones.
-You may also consider refinancing loans you already have, including the mortgage on your first house, to take advantage of potentially lower interest rates.
+“It’s important to cut spending as much as you can while you’re tackling your debts,” said Kendall Meade, a Certified Financial Planner at SoFi.
+You may also consider refinancing loans you already have, including the mortgage on your first house, if you can take advantage of potentially lower interest rates.
 A lower interest rate could mean paying less over the life of the loan, which could help you lower your DTI sooner than you thought.

-If you are purchasing a rental property, and you can provide a fully executed lease agreement and other supporting documentation the lender may require, it is likely that the lender will credit you with 75% of the monthly lease amount towards your qualifying income.
+If you are purchasing a rental property, and you can show an existing tenant’s fully executed lease agreement and other supporting documentation the lender may require, it is likely that the lender will calculate 75% of the monthly lease amount toward your qualifying income.

 Down payment: Required down payments on second homes are typically higher than on primary residences.
 For a second home purchase, lenders may require a down payment of at least 10% or more.
 If you put less than 20% down, you may be required to have private mortgage insurance (PMI), which protects the lender if you stop making payments.